prabh1601/Kafka-Archiever/README.md

-# Kafka-Archiever
+# Kafka-Archiver
-A Java Application that archieves data from a kafka cluster to S3 and vice-versa
+A Java Application that archives data from a kafka cluster to S3 and vice-versa

 # Timeline
 ## Done